 This water filter has more filtration material than others for better and longer filtration.
 These filters are available in 2-canister, 3-canister, and even when needed 4-canister configurations.
-(A 4-canister filter is 2 2-canister units in series.
+(A 4-canister filter is 2 2-canister units in series.)
 The final water filter canister is a wide-spectrum filter.
-It contains a full pound of pre-washed granulated carbon AND kdf AND 2 built-in sediment filters.
+It contains a full pound of pre-washed granulated carbon AND kdf AND built-in sediment filters.
 The flow rate is excellent.
 Unlike some older technology types of filters, the water flows right through.

-We call this type of filtration “classic filtration”, as it mimics how Mother Earth cleans water as it flows through the ground.
-What you get is pure, healthy water with the trace-elements the body needs still in the water.
+We call this type of filtration “classic filtration,” as it mimics how Mother Earth cleans water as it flows through the ground.
+What you get is pure, healthy water with the trace elements the body needs still in the water.

 The wide-spectrum cartridge (last in line) has kdf and pre-washed granulated coconut carbon for best filtration.
 Thees use the great combination of copper-zinc kdf and granulated coconut shell carbon, for the best-of-all-worlds filtering.
 Carbon lasts much longer in combination with kdf.
 The water is more natural.
 Bacteria cannot grow in the carbon because of the copper-zinc, which is bacteriostatic.
 This cartridge alone filters chlorine, chlorination byproducts, sediment, algae, molds, scale, bad taste, odors and hundreds of contaminants.
+There is now an upgraded version of the wide-spectrum cartridge (KR101A), which does all that the KR101N does, plus filters out cysts and plastic microfibers.
+Microfibers are showing up almost everywhere they test for them.

 Additional cartridges are for filtering chloramine, arsenic, nitrates or other individual issues – most of which are not normally an issue with municipally-treated water.
 However, if people in your household have particular sensitivities, you may want the extra protection.
+And they can run higher in some municipalities than people are comfortable with.

 People who add a third cartridge do so for a few reasons.
 One important is just that more filter material means more filtration – therefore more protection for the unexpected.
 Also, having 3 cartridges means greater flexibility going forward.
 If your water changes, or you move, you have what you need to put the cartridges in that are most needed.
 All cartridges are interchangeable, as they all are the same size and fit the canisters.